peekxc/simplextree-py/README.md

 python -m pip install simplextree
 ```

-You can also `pip install` the package manually by downloading the appropriate wheel (or sdist) from the [releases](https://github.com/peekxc/simplextree-py/releases/).
+You can also install the package manually by downloading the appropriate wheel (or sdist) from the [releases](https://github.com/peekxc/simplextree-py/releases/).

 For installation instructions for developers looking to extend the package, see [Building & Developing](#building--developing).